esrabayramova/Cryptographic_cipher/README.md

 # Cryptographic_cipher

-This python code is the composite of 3 ciphers - Caesar cipher, transposition cipher and Vigenere cipher.
+This cryptographic cipher is the composite of 3 ciphers - Caesar cipher, transposition cipher and Vigenere cipher.
+The code includes my python implementation of the ciphers.

 Vigenere cipher - the last step in the encryption process encrypts the text (the letters) to the emojis.